Beaver Local High School

 Beaver Local High School is a public high school near East Liverpool, Ohio, United States.
-It is the only secondary school in the Beaver Local School District and serves portions of Elkrun, Madison, Middleton, and St. Clair townships in Columbiana County.
-Athletic teams compete as the Beaver Local Beavers in the Ohio High School Athletic Association as a member of the Buckeye 8 Athletic League as well as the Ohio Valley Athletic Conference.
+It is the only high school in the Beaver Local School District.
+Athletic teams are known as the Beavers and compete as a member of the Ohio High School Athletic Association in the Buckeye 8 Athletic League and the Ohio Valley Athletic Conference.

 History

-Beaver Local High School was established in 1956 and built in Madison Township.
+Beaver Local was formed in 1956 with 400 students from in-district grade schools and transfers from nearby David Anderson Junior/Senior High School, East Liverpool Junior/Senior High School, and East Palestine High School.
 It is named after Little Beaver Creek, which runs through most of the school district.
-It opened to about 400 students from in-district grade schools and transfers from nearby David Anderson Junior/Senior High School, East Liverpool Junior/Senior High School, and East Palestine High School.
-The school colors of red and white were chosen by the board of education.
 The first class graduated in 1959 with 70 students.
 In 2015, a new K–12 campus was built in St. Clair Township adjacent to the former Beaver Local Middle School site.

 Academics

-According to the National Center for Education Statistics, in 2019, the school reported an enrollment of 499 pupils in grades 9th through 12th, with 496 pupils eligible for a federal free or reduced-price lunch.
-The school employed 28.00 teachers, yielding a student–teacher ratio of 17.82.
-Beaver Local High School offers courses in the traditional American curriculum.
+Beaver Local High School serves students in grades 9-12 and offers courses in the traditional American curriculum.
 Entering their third and fourth years, students can elect to attend the Columbiana County Career and Technical Center in Lisbon as either a part-time or full-time student.

 Athletics

-Beaver Local High School has been a member of the Ohio Valley Athletic Conference since 1991, and the related Buckeye 8 Athletic League since 2013.
-They were also part of the Buckeye Border Conference (1961–1974), Tri-County League (1974-1976), River Valley Conference (1990-1999), and All-American Conference (2008–2013).
-The high school fields sports teams in baseball, basketball, bowling, cross country running, football, golf, soccer, softball, swimming, tennis, track and field, volleyball and wrestling.

-Athletic facilities

-The Mangano Athletic Complex is the primary facility for weightlifting and training for all sports.
-Pastore Field at Fighting Beaver Stadium, just south of the high school, is used for football and soccer games; football program alumni and NFL player Derek Wolfe donated funding for upgrades to the stadium, including artificial turf.
-A gymnasium inside the school is used for basketball, volleyball, and wrestling.
-In addition, there are baseball, softball, and soccer fields, tennis courts, and a track on campus.
-Off-campus facilities include the YMCA for swimming, Tri-State Lanes for bowling, Beaver Creek Meadows Golf Course for boys golf, and Turkana Golf Course for girls golf.
+Beaver Local High School currently offers: